 Here’s a breakdown of each section:

-The inquiries in the Reading and Writing section are grouped into four content areas:
+The questions in the Reading and Writing section are grouped into four content areas:

 1. Information and Ideas

-Assesses comprehension, analysis, reasoning abilities, and knowledge, as well as the capability to find, interpret, evaluate, and combine information and ideas from written texts and various informational graphics (such as tables, bar graphs, and line graphs).
+Assess comprehension, analysis, reasoning abilities, and knowledge; also the ability to find, interpret, evaluate, and combine information and ideas presented in written texts and through a variety of informational graphics (such as tables, bar graphs, and line graphs).

 2. Craft and Structure

-Evaluates comprehension, vocabulary, analytical, synthesis, and reasoning skills and knowledge necessary for understanding and utilizing high-utility words and phrases in context, assessing texts rhetorically, and drawing connections among texts that are thematically related.
+Monitors students’ understanding, vocabulary, analysis, synthesis, and reasoning skills and knowledge needed to understand and use high-utility words and phrases meaningfully, assess texts rhetorically, and make connections to thematically related texts.

 3. Expression of Ideas